-Meanwhile, our spectroscopic sample presents another challenge to the push-out scenario---the apparent absence of \cotwo-rich objects within the cold classical population.
-Under the compositional gradient framework described in \citet{pinillaalonso2025}, which places the initial formation region of the \cotwo-rich KBOs in between that of the \water- and \methanol-rich subclasses, one would expect the outward implantation of the \water-rich blue binaries from the inner transneptunian disk to be accompanied by a significant admixture of \cotwo-rich objects in the red cold classical population.
-However, all six red cold classicals with published JWST spectra (including 2001~XR254 from our observations) belong to the \methanol-rich compositional class.
-In fact, out of all dynamical subpopulations within the Kuiper belt, only the cold classicals appear to lack \cotwo-rich objects \citep{depra2025,pinillaalonso2025}.
-Without future refinements to the dynamical models that address the paucity of blue singletons and \cotwo-rich objects within the cold classical population, the push-out hypothesis appears to be untenable.
+Meanwhile, our spectroscopic sample presents another challenge to the pushout scenario---the apparent absence of \cotwo-type objects within the cold classical population.
+Under the compositional gradient framework described in \citet{pinillaalonso2025}, which places the initial formation region of the \cotwo-type KBOs in between that of the \water- and organics-type classes, one would expect the outward implantation of the \water-type blue binaries from the inner trans-Neptunian disk to be accompanied by a significant admixture of \cotwo-type objects in the red cold classical population.
+However, all six red cold classicals with published JWST spectra (including 2001~XR254 from our observations) belong to the organics-type compositional class.
+In fact, out of all dynamical subpopulations within the Kuiper belt, only the cold classicals appear to lack \cotwo-type objects \citep{depra2025,pinillaalonso2025}.
+Without future refinements to the dynamical models that address the paucity of less-red singletons and \cotwo-type objects within the cold classical population, the pushout hypothesis appears to be untenable.